-After PBS’s Frontline, “The Vaccine War,” aired five years ago, I wrote the producers a letter.
+After PBS’s Frontline, “The Vaccine War,” aired in 2010, I wrote the producers a letter.
 Their decision to re-air their one-sided and irresponsible documentary tonight has prompted me to republish it.

-When “The Vaccine War” first aired live, the voice-over falsely identified me as someone who did not vaccinate my children, despite the fact that I repeated several times to the producer during the many hours that she was filming me that I was (and still am) pro-vaccine.
-They wanted to create a vaccine war.
+When “The Vaccine War” first aired live, the voice-over falsely identified me as someone who did not vaccinate my children.
+This despite the fact that I repeated several times to the producer during the many hours that she was filming me that I was (and still am) pro-vaccine.
+PBS wanted to create a vaccine war.
 A war that doesn’t exist.

 My lawyer threatened PBS with a lawsuit.

-The voice-over to the Frontline episode, “The Vaccine War,” was then corrected for accuracy.
+In response, they corrected the voice-over to the Frontline episode, “The Vaccine War,” for accuracy.
 But the damage was done: hate mail and death threats came in from around the country and even from around the world.

 Seven years have passed.

-There are other problems facing children in Ashland.
-Our children’s teachers report seeing more students than ever before with debilitating food allergies, asthma, and other auto-immune disorders like Type 1 juvenile diabetes.
-Cases of autism, sadly, continue to rise.
+There are many, many other problems facing children in Ashland.
+Our children’s teachers report seeing more students than ever before with:

 It makes for good television to create a vaccine war, but I find it unfortunate that PBS continues to perpetuate a false dichotomy.
 They pretend that this is a question of smart educated scientists on one side versus crazy hippie parents on the other.